realDestroyer/org-vscode/README.md

 ## Features

 Introducing Agenda View!
-Schedule your tasks with `ctrl+alt+s`, run the `VS-Org: Agenda View` command and see all of your scheduled tasks in all of your VS-Org files, in one clean interface, organized by date.
+Schedule your tasks with `ctrl+alt+s`, run the `Org-vscode: Agenda View` command and see all of your scheduled tasks in all of your VS-Org files, in one clean interface, organized by date.
 Watch the Agenda View Demo: </br>

 <img src="https://github.com/robaboyd/vs-org/blob/master/Images/openAgenda.gif?raw=true" width="700" height="400" />